Music censorship: United States

 The television channel MTV was also known for censoring objectionable content from music videos, and restricting some particularly-controversial videos to late-night airplay—such as The Prodigy's "Smack My Bitch Up" due to its violent imagery and misogynistic lyrics, and Sir Mix-a-Lot's "Baby Got Back" for its suggestive subject matter.
-Several Madonna videos have also been banned by the channel, including the sexually-explicit "Justify My Love" and "Erotica".
-Due to its violent content, MTV and sister channel VH1 only played "What It Feels Like for a Girl" once in late-night hours for its world premiere, and refused to add it to their regular rotation.
-Madonna's label subsequently sought other outlets for the video: the women's cable network Oxygen aired it during its music program Daily Remix, AOL streamed it online, and it was released on DVD.
+Several Madonna videos have also been banned by the channel, including the sexually-explicit "Justify My Love" and "Erotica", and "What It Feels Like for a Girl" (aside from a one-off airing by MTV and sister channel VH1 for its world premiere) due to its violent content.
+"Justify My Love" was subsequently released as a video single on VHS; it would become the best-selling video single of all time, selling over 200,000 copies in the U.S. and receiving a 4x Platinum certification by the RIAA.
+It also received a broadcast television airing on ABC's late-night news program Nightline, accompanied by an interview between Madonna and host Forrest Sawyer.

-In the aftermath of the MTV-produced Super Bowl XXXVIII halftime show (which was televised by its corporate sister CBS)—where Janet Jackson's breast was exposed by Justin Timberlake at the conclusion of the show, in an apparent "wardrobe malfunction"—the FCC launched a major crackdown against indecent material broadcast on terrestrial radio and television stations.
+In the aftermath of the MTV-produced Super Bowl XXXVIII halftime show (which was televised by its corporate sister CBS)—where Janet Jackson's breast was exposed by Justin Timberlake at the conclusion of the show in an apparent "wardrobe malfunction"—the FCC launched a major crackdown against indecent material broadcast on terrestrial radio and television stations.
 Some rock radio stations removed or censored certain songs so they would not run afoul of the stricter enforcement, while MTV moved several videos with sexually suggestive imagery to late-night hours.
 In addition, Jackson was blacklisted by CBS and MTV's parent company Viacom, resulting in her music being pulled from its television and radio outlets, and Jackson being removed from the CBS-televised 46th Grammy Awards (where she had been scheduled to introduce a tribute to Luther Vandross).
 CBS also aired the ceremony under a five-minute delay in order to ensure that no objectionable content was seen during the telecast.
 The blacklisting caused Janet Jackson's subsequent album Damita Jo to underperform, due to reduced promotion and single airplay.